markspan/evtplugins/README.md

 ### response_box

 ### rsp_pygame
+This response-box plug-in works for EVT devices as well for joystick devices.
+It makes use of the pygame joystick API and is platform independent.

 ### tactile_stimulator
-description ...
+Add description ...

-List of the variables that appear in the OpenSesame variable inspector when using the tactile_stimulator plugin:
+List of the variables that appear in the OpenSesame variable inspector when using the tactile_stimulator plug-in:

 variable name | description
 ------------- | -----------